 In addition, transfer students who attended an Illinois 2-year or 4-year institution, who enter Loyola without a degree but who have completed the IAI General Education Core Curriculum (GECC) requirements will also have satisfied Loyola’s Core Curriculum requirements and only need to complete the mission-specific and Engaged Learning requirements.

 At Loyola, transfer students who have received an Associate of Arts (AA) or Associate of Science (AS) degree from an out-of-state public community college, 4-year college, or university will have met Loyola’s Core Curriculum requirements, with the exception of mission-specific courses and Engaged Learning requirements.

 If you are a transfer student from an out-of-state school entering Loyola without an AA or AS degree, your courses will be articulated to Loyola courses on a course-by-course basis.
 You will then complete Loyola’s Core Curriculum and Engaged Learning requirements.
 You can find complete descriptions of the various Core Knowledge Areas, and courses that satisfy them on our University Core website.

 Visit our community college partnership page to learn more about select programs and agreements that we have with some local two-year colleges.

 See how Loyola's partnerships with local community colleges make it easy for you to transfer.

 Are you interested in transferring to Loyola?
-Attend an online information session to learn more about the University, your options as a transfer student, credit transfer information, admission process, and merit scholarship opportunities.
-Wednesday, January 25, 2016 at 5:30 PM CST
+Attend an information session to learn more about the University, your options as a transfer student, credit transfer information, admission process, and merit scholarship opportunities.
+Register to visit campus on Wednesday, March 29 at 5:30 PM CST